T-Wesst/typescript/README.md

 - Custom Alias Types: creates new name for a type. similar to interfaces but can name primitives, unions, tuples, and any other ype written by hand.
 - Object Alias Types: can be used to create your own object type. not limited to storing union types, ability to create complex objects.
 - Function Return Types & Void: the absence of any type at all where a function does not return a value
+- Functions as Types: describe which type of function specifically to use with expected values/parameters